magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40101-items-remain-in-mini-cart-after-order-placement-using-paypal-express-checkout.md

 ## Issue

-Items remain in the mini-cart even after a successful order placement using Paypal Express Checkout.
+Items remain in the mini-cart even after a successful order placement using PayPal Express Checkout.

 <ins>Steps to reproduce</ins>:

-Place an order using Paypal Express Checkout in the Incognito mode in a browser.
+Place an order using PayPal Express Checkout in the Incognito mode in a browser.

 <ins>Expected results</ins>: